The Pin of Shame: Examining Content Creators' Adoption of Pinning Inappropriate Comments as a Moderation Strategy: Discussion

-Such actions underscore a limitation in current algorithmic design: recommendation systems often give content creators the perception that their underlying algorithms prioritize engagement metrics without considering whether the interactions are constructive or hostile.
-When content is promoted primarily based on high engagement driven by emotional negativity, it risks placing an emotional burden on creators, who may feel pressured to tolerate or even provoke negativity to increase visibility of their posted content.
-Therefore, we emphasize the need for emotion-sensitive algorithmic design, one that not only captures engagement volume but also accounts for the emotional tone of user interactions.
-Moreover, fostering creator understanding and trust in such emotionally aware systems may further shift platform dynamics toward more positive and sustainable participation.
-This approach would help create healthier online environments and better support the emotional well-being of content creators.
+Based on these findings, we emphasize the need for \textbf{emotion-sensitive algorithmic design} for content recommendations, one that not only captures engagement volume but also accounts for the emotional tone of user interactions.
+Fostering creators' understanding and trust in such emotionally aware systems would assuage their ``algorithmic anxiety''~\citep{jhaver2018airbnb} and disenthrall them from enduring negative comments just to please news feed algorithms.
+This may shift platform dynamics toward more positive and sustainable participation, and better support the long-term emotional well-being of content creators.